rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 ## Base Repositories

 Each major release has a set of repositories that come default with the distribution.
 Below is a list of common repositories for each major release.
+As of October 12, 2021, "Rocky 9" is projected information based on CentOS Stream 9.

 | Repository       | Rocky 8 | Rocky 9 | Enabled |
 |------------------|---------|---------|---------|